-know any thing about God."
-Richard Williams, To you, the ministers and members of Christian Every Subscriber to the Star for Four Months, from Thomas Griffiths. - We know nothing of the almost ten years of age-a scholar in a Welch Sun- churches, of every name and denomination, we now day school, belonging to the Independents-informs appeal; and we tell you plainly that on you, in as that he never heard of Jesus Christ, and does not reference to this question, the eyes of the whole know the Lord's Prayer.
+almost ten years of age-a scholar in a Welch Sun- churches, of every name and denomination, we now day school, belonging to the Independents-informs appeal; and we tell you plainly that on you, in us that he never heard of Jesus Christ, and does not reference to this question, the eyes of the whole know the Lord's Prayer.
 We wonder what the country are placed.
 You may sit down and do Independents of England will say to this.
-Then nothing, but you cannot do so with impunity, there is another child, who knows nothing of the Your Christian character is at stake.
+Then nothing, but you cannot do so with impunity. there is another child, who knows nothing of the Your Christian character is at stake.
 You Commandments; and a girl, aged seventeen, gives cannot defend this cruel and villanous outus this information-" They never have told me rage on humanity.
-You know it is opposed to every precept of Revelation, and to every dictate of A girl, thirteen years old, does not know whether feeling and of sympathy.
-You would not have vone God made her, and says roundly, "There are no own children so deliberately handed over to des-Commandments;" and, to finish this enlightened truction, and you are bound, therefore, to exert specimen of the "religious" tuition imparted in every power on behalf of those helpless victims of
+You know it is opposed to anything of Jesus Christ, nor do I know who he is." every precept of Revelation, and to every dictate of A girl, thirteen years old, does not know whether feeling and of sympathy.
+You would not have your God made her, and says roundly, "There are no own children so deliberately handed over to des-Commandments;" and, to finish this enlightened truction, and you are bound, therefore, to exert specimen of the "religious" tuition imparted in every power on behalf of those helpless victims of

 An appeal to Parliament, on this subject, from every congregation throughout the land ought instantly at school to arrive at this conjecture; while another to be made.
-On your Altars petitions were laid for the abolition of slavery, and were numerously school of the Independents-"thinks Jesus Christ | signed, even after divine service, on the Sabbath, in many places; let those Altars be now consecrated to a not less holy purpose.
-Let the cry of oppression at your own doors excite an interest, at least, as powerful as that which was called forth by the wrongs of strangers; and let us, at least, have one | G. S. Nussey.-The subject of his letter is one on nseful knowledge of a secular character on the Lord's proof that you are not entirely dead to the claims of domestic misery, and the demands of our most
+On your Altars petitions were laid of the same age-aye, who now goes to the Sunday for the abolition of slavery, and were numerously school of the Independents-"thinks Jesus Christ signed, even after divine service, on the Sabbath, in was born in Wales, and went to England!"
+This many places; let those Altars be now consecrated to a not less holy purpose.
+Let the cry of oppression at your own doors excite an interest, at least, as powerful as that which was called forth by the wrongs of strangers; and let us, at least, have one proof that you are not entirely dead to the claims of domestic misery, and the demands of our most